mclements/rstpm2/README.md

 rstpm2: An R package for link-based survival models
 ===================================================

 Introduction
 -----------

-This package provides link-based survival models that extend the Royston-Parmar models.
-This implementation provides much of the functionality of `stpm2` in Stata, including:
+This package provides link-based survival models that extend the Royston-Parmar models, a family of flexible parametric models.
+There are two main classes included in this package:

+A. The class `stpm2` is an R version of `stpm2` in Stata with some extensions, including:

-1. Multiple links (log-log, probit, logit)
+1. Multiple links (log-log, -probit, -logit);

-2. Left truncation and right censoring (with experimental support for interval censoring for the parametric models)
+2. Left truncation and right censoring (with experimental support for interval censoring);

-3. Relative survival
+3. Relative survival;

-4. Cure models (where we introduce the `nsx` smoother, which extends the `ns` smoother)
+4. Cure models (where we introduce the `nsx` smoother, which extends the `ns` smoother);

-5. Predictions for survival, hazards, survival differences, hazard differences, mean survival, etc.
+5. Predictions for survival, hazards, survival differences, hazard differences, mean survival, etc;

-The principle extensions are:
-1. Both parametric models and semi-parametric (penalised) models
-2. The parametric models can use any regression smoothers
-3. The penalised models can use any regression smoothers for the unpenalised components and any `mgcv` smoothers for the penalised components
+6. Functional forms can be represented in regression splines or other parametric forms;

-4. The smoothers for time can use any transformation of time, including no transformation or log(time)
+7. The smoothers for time can use any transformation of time, including no transformation or log(time).

-The implementation speed for the parametric models are similar to that for Stata's `stpm2`.
-Moreover, the penalised models are fast compared with models on the log-hazard scale (e.g. `BayesX`, `gss`), particularly for many distinct covariates.
+B. Another class `pstpm2` is the implementation of the penalised models and corresponding penalized likelihood estimation methods.
+The main aim is to represent another way to deal with non-proportional hazards and  adjust for potential continuous confounders in functional forms, not limited to proportional hazards and linear effect forms for all covariates.
+Functional forms can be represented in penalized regression splines (all `mgcv` smoothers ) or other parametric forms.

 Some examples